EdisonCat/blackboard/README.md

 #### DynamoDbBoardController.java: (for real data in DynamoDB)
 The set of APIs that can be used by users directly to call service and then dao/config to operate board datasource in DynamoDB.

+#### DynamoDbAnnouncementController.java: (for real data in DynamoDB)
+The set of APIs that can be used by users directly to call service and then dao/config to operate announcemnt datasource in DynamoDB.

 #### DynamoDbCourseController.java: (for real data in DynamoDB)
 The set of APIs that can be used by users directly to call service and then dao/config to operate course datasource in DynamoDB.